Jacalz/rymdport/README.md

 # wormhole-gui

-Wormhole-gui is a cross-platform graphical interface for magic-wormhole that lets you easily share files, folders and text between computers on the local network.
+Wormhole-gui is a cross-platform graphical interface for [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) that lets you easily share files, folders and text between computers on the local network.
-It uses the Go implementation of magic-wormhole, called [wormhole-william](https://github.com/psanford/wormhole-william), and compiles into a single binary.
+It uses the Go implementation of magic-wormhole, called [wormhole-william](https://github.com/psanford/wormhole-william), and compiles statically into a single binary.
+Wormhole-gui is compatible with the cli applications from both [wormhole-william](https://github.com/psanford/wormhole-william) and [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).

 <p align="center">
   <img src="internal/assets/screenshot.png" />